killercup/trpl-ebook/trpl/concurrency.md

-% Concurrency
+# Concurrency

 Concurrency and parallelism are incredibly important topics in computer science, and are also a hot topic in industry today.
 Computers are gaining more and more cores, yet many programmers aren't prepared to fully utilize them.

-Rust's memory safety features also apply to its concurrency story too.
+Rust's memory safety features also apply to its concurrency story.
 Even concurrent Rust programs must be memory safe, having no data races.
 Rust's type system is up to the task, and gives you powerful ways to reason about concurrent code at compile time.